IDMNYU/webDev_C_Fall2021/week05/net_art.md

 * Post a link to your net.art Presentation Web Site (Slide Deck)
 * Remember this is a presentation to the class.
 We should hear from both people in the partnership.

-#### Assignment due Saturday:
-Spend time this weekend on the above sites with the artworks.
-Pick two works you are most interested in and post your list of top picks to Discord server by 8pm EST Saturday.

 #### Assignment for Tuesay:
-* Use the stream to find other folks who liked similar works and pair yourselves up accordingly.
-If you would like to work with someone in particular - reach out to them and then dm or email me.
 * Be prepared to meet with your partner.
 Look at the work together and talk about the expirence of looking at it.
 Make notes - this conversation will lead to your talking points in the presentation.
 Take screen shots and/or recordings of yourself interacting with the work.
 If you each have a different experience of the piece - great!
 Show us and talk about the differences.
 Not simply "i liked it, s/he didn't" but actually what you each materially experienced on your different screens.

 #### Presentations due during class Monday the 18th.
 You will have all of Tuesday and Wednesday the 13th to work with your partner in class.